 The oil war has been documented by a wide range of independent institutions, human rights organizations, and experts.
-This pages gives an overview of available reports.
+This page gives an overview of available reports.

 Since 1999, the United Nations Special Rapporteurs human rights in Sudan reported links between oil exploitation and abuses: